VISIT THIS PRODUCER'S WEBSITE

 Elisabetta has the land in her blood.
 Her family had cultivated vines and olive trees in Custozza, not far from Verona, since the 1700s.
-Following her family traditions, Sergio and Elisabetta chose to respect the land, cultivating it with exclusively organic methods.
+Following her family traditions, Elisabetta chose to respect the land, cultivating it with exclusively organic methods.
 Sulfur and copper are the only substances used to fight parasites and only if absolutely necessary.
 Her vineyards are certified organic by ICEA (International Accreditation Certification Service).

 The vineyards are planted to indigenous varietals: Vernaccia (San Gimignano's historic white grape), Sangiovese, Canaiolo, Trebbiano Gentile and Malvasia Bianca.
 Quaternary lands, on the slopes where the calcareous sediments left by the Ligurian Sea, enhance and enrich the bouquets of the white wines.
 Triassic lands above, the oldest in Tuscany and the only Triassic planted to vine, are a precious source of minerals for the red wines.

 Wine Spectator 12/2019 by Bruce Sanderson